l-wagner/coffeeOnTime/frontend/README.md

 - ability to select all days at once
 - Create schedule
     - show list of shifts and avaliable employess
+    - save
+    - submit
+- multiples of same tag:
+    - buttons in dropdown? click on tag to remove tag?

 order of creation:
 - business